icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

 #### ergoCub equipped with MMA rev. B

 I2C dataline is decided at the MMA level through the connector assignment.
+The MTB to be mounted should be equipped with a dedicated firmware to enable the use of **PIN 7** in the connector as an additional I2C line.

 ### Mounting the 3DMID